Bob Moog Foundation: History

 Dr. Robert Moog was an electrical engineer and American pioneer of electronic musical instruments like the Theremin and the Moog Synthesizer.
 As the founder of Moog Music and the inventor of the first commercial synthesizer, Moog left an indelible mark on the music industry.
-Following his death in 2005, Moog's family established the Bob Moog Memorial Foundation to honor his legacy.
+Moog died in 2005 and a year later, Moog's family established the Bob Moog Memorial Foundation to honor his legacy.

-Moog's daughter, Michelle Moog-Koussa, officially launched the foundation in 2006 and became the foundation's Executive Director.
+Moog's daughter, Michelle Moog-Koussa, launched the foundation in 2006 and became the foundation's Executive Director.
 With no financial backing, she began the process of restoring and preserving hundreds of boxes of archival material related to Moog's life work.
 In August 2009, the foundation partnered with the Museum of Making Music to launch a special exhibition of the work, impact, and collaborations of Bob Moog, including items from Moog's archive, vintage instruments, and memorabilia, with the eight-month exhibit attracting nearly 22,000 visitors.
 The foundation also received grants from the GRAMMY Foundation toward further archive restoration work.

 In 2010, the first permanent installation of Bob Moog's archives was installed at the Orange Peel following a ribbon cutting ceremony by the Beastie Boys.
 The installation was named the "MiniMoogseum" to illustrate that it was a miniature version of a future Moogseum in Asheville.